Description

 'Maximum drawdown is defined as the peak-to-trough decline of an investment during a specific period.
 It is usually quoted as a percentage of the peak value.
 The maximum drawdown can be calculated based on absolute returns, in order to identify strategies that suffer less during market downturns, such as low-volatility strategies.
 However, the maximum drawdown can also be calculated based on returns relative to a benchmark index, for identifying strategies that show steady outperformance over time.'

-• Looking at the maximum DrawDown of -46.1 days in the last 5 years of Global X Lithium & Battery Tech ETF, we see it is relatively lower, thus worse in comparison to the benchmark SPY (-33.7 days)
+• The maximum drop from peak to valley over 5 years of Global X Lithium & Battery Tech ETF is -65.9 days, which is smaller, thus worse compared to the benchmark SPY (-24.5 days) in the same period.

 MaxDuration: